farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Events.md

 ### MergeNameRegistry

-Emit when an NameRegistryEvent is merged into the Hub.
+Emit when a NameRegistryEvent is merged into the Hub.

 | Name              | Type                            | Description                               |
 | ----------------- | ------------------------------- | ----------------------------------------- |